Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 For sure it's the perfect time for outdoor activities like hiking, bicycle riding, golfing, and Exploring Parks in the Desert.

 Winter humidity is low, hovering anywhere between 30-40%.
-The average humidity all winter is about 35%.
+The Average Humidity in Tucson all winter is about 35%.
 We have a home "weather station" which I love viewing each day.
 On occasion in winter, I've seen humidity as low as 10%.

 On occasion, the winter climate in Tucson AZ brings a winter storm from off the Pacific.
 Not too often, though.
 Even a snowstorm (like the last time it snowed in the city: March 2, 2023).